Rangrasiya: 7 Years Later

 Rudra lives with his now seven-year-old son, Dhruv and his family.
 Having quit the BSD, his new assignment is being the bodyguard of Myrah Mehra.
 Myrah, who is identical in appearance to Parvati, is an NRI and has arrived from the US to pick a venue for her wedding to Rohit Sehgal.
 Rudra tries to keep his distance from her, in the process becoming hostile.
 While she is in Rudra's house, Myrah unknowingly falls in love with Rudra and they become friendly.
 When he rescues her from kidnappers, he recalls how he failed to save Parvati.
-Under the influence of pain medication Myrah kisses Rudra, who reciprocates, thinking she is Paro, but catches himself just in time.
+Under the influence of pain medication, Myrah kisses Rudra, who reciprocates, thinking she is Paro, but catches himself just in time.

-While Myrah starts to accept her feelings for him, he expresses his frustration over her resemblance to his late wife.
-Heartbroken, she decides to leave Rudra's life but her fiancé arrives, inspiring jealousy in Rudra.
+While Myrah starts to accept her feelings for Rudra, he expresses his frustration over her resemblance to his late wife, Parvati.
+Heartbroken, she decides to leave Rudra's life, but her fiancé arrives, inspiring jealousy in Rudra.
 After Myrah helps Maithlee and Samrat adopt a baby, Rudra develops a liking for her.
-Rudra refuses to confess that he loves Myrah but has a conversation with Paro in a dream where she tells him to move on and be happy.
+Rudra refuses to confess that he loves Myrah, but has a conversation with Paro in a dream where she tells him to move on and be happy.
 She assures him that she has sent Myrah for him and Dhruv.
 In a drunken state, Rudra confesses his love to Myrah.
 She is confused about her feelings for him and chooses to marry Rohit.
-Rudra writes a letter in which he apologizes for being unable to attend her wedding because he cannot bear the loss.
+Rudra writes a letter in which he apologizes for being unable to attend her wedding, because he cannot bear the loss.
 Myrah sends a video that explains her love for Rudra to Rohit, who asks Myrah to pursue it.
-The show ends with Rudra and Myrah confessing their love and the whole family celebrating.
+The show ends with Rudra and Myrah confessing their love, and the whole family celebrating.